CURRENT & PAST PROJECTS

 Humans and Organs on Chips: Translational Medicine & the Politics of Biomedical Innovation

 In the wake of concerns about the translation from bench research to bedside therapies in biomedical research, new technologies, actors, and fields have come to the fore, offering new tools that illuminate the biotechnological imaginary that marks 21st century science.
 Organ chips, a group of these new tools, are microfluidic devices made to model human organs.
 The hype surrounding these technologies paints a desirable future: one in which non-human animals are no longer the requisite tools of biomedical research, pharmaceuticals are developed faster and at a lower cost, and people have access to therapeutics that are tailored to their personalized health needs.
 In a time when many aspects of biomedicine are being transformed, biotechnological advances are not only changing health care practices, they are also remaking biomedical research.
-This dissertation investigates our current moment in biomedicine in which the utility, value, and constitution of models long-used in biomedical research are being renegotiated.
+This book project investigates our current moment in biomedicine in which the utility, value, and constitution of models long-used in biomedical research are being renegotiated.